Redmond's Central Park

-The true highlight of the park is that the majority of the Dry Canyon is set aside as a nature preserve, capturing the beauty of the High Desert environment.
-The canyon is uniquely Central Oregon and the steep canyon walls serve as a tribute to this area’s tormented volcanic past.
-The Dry Canyon Park is open to all.
+The fact that the majority of the Dry Canyon is set aside as a nature preserve, capturing the beauty of the High Desert environment, is a source of local pride.
+The canyon is pure Central Oregon, and the steep canyon walls serve as a tribute to this area’s tormented volcanic past.

-This multi-use park and trail system has something to offer everyone, from horseback riders, bicyclists and skateboarders, to walkers, joggers, tennis players and concert goers.
-Newly added to the park is a 9 basket disc golf course, mountain bike trails and a family dog park.
-The trail system is dotted with benches for all trail goers to enjoy, whether for that much needed break or just to sit and soak up the scenic beauty.
+This multi-use park and trail system offers something for everyone, from horseback riders, cyclists and skateboarders to walkers, joggers, tennis players and concert goers.
+A nine-hole disc golf course, mountain bike trails and a family dog park were recently added to the park.
+The trail system is dotted with benches for all trail goers to enjoy, whether for that much-needed break during the hotter summer months or just to sit and soak up the scenic beauty.

 Midway Access Points to the Dry Canyon Trail